-So the Walmart credit card annual fee and bonus rewards are the same whether you get the Mastercard or the store card.
+So, the Walmart Credit Card annual fee and bonus rewards are almost the same whether you get the Mastercard or the store card.
 They also both require an at least fair credit score for approval.
 But there are some important differences.
-You can use the Walmart® Store Card for Walmart, Murphy USA and Sam’s Club purchases.
-The Mastercard requires at least good credit for approval and can be used anywhere Mastercard is accepted.
+You can use the Walmart® Store Card for Walmart, Murphy USA and Sam’s Club purchases, while the Walmart Credit Card can be used anywhere Mastercard is accepted.
 At this point, it is worth noting that the Walmart Credit Card also comes with $0 foreign fees, but there is a 3% (min $10) cash advance fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.